petersatsuse/azure-compute-docs/articles/virtual-machines/linux/cloud-init-troubleshooting.md

 ## Next steps

 If cloud-init skips the configuration, examine each cloud-init stage and the timing of module execution to identify the cause.
-See [Diving deeper into cloud-init configuration](./cloud-init-deep-dive.md) for more information.
+For more information, see [Diving deeper into cloud-init configuration](./cloud-init-deep-dive.md).